YieldStudio/eloquent-public-id/README.md

 It's ready to work :)

-⚠️ By default the trait will mark the ID field as an hidden field and guard the public ID.
+> ⚠️ By default the trait will mark the ID field as a hidden field and guard the public ID.

-The trait adds some methods to your Model, here they are:
+The Trait adds some methods to your Model, here they are:

 | Name                                                     | Description                                           |
 |----------------------------------------------------------|-------------------------------------------------------|